DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-The amended claim 1 is drawn to Brassica plant, plant part, or plant cell comprising an induced mutation in one or more FAD2 gene copies (knockout mutation in one or more FAD2 gene copies, the knockout mutations comprising one or more base pair insertions or deletions within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3), wherein the mutation was induced by one or more rare cutting endonucleases targeted to the one or more FAD2 gene copies.
+The amended claim 1 is drawn to Brassica plant, plant part, or plant cell comprising an induced mutation in two or more FAD2 gene copies (knockout mutation in two or more FAD2 gene copies, the knockout mutations comprising insertions or deletions within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3), wherein the mutation was induced by rare cutting endonucleases targeted to the two or more FAD2 gene copies.

 The oil produced from the plant, plant part, or plant cell has increased oleic acid content (by 25%) and decreased linolenic acid content (by 30%) as compared to oil produced from a corresponding wild type Brassica plant, plant part, or plant cell.

-Thus, Gocal et al teach all of the structure limitations of claim 1 (the same Brassica plant cell comprising a knockout mutation in one or more FAD2 gene copies, the knockout mutations comprising one or more base pair insertions or deletions within a sequence having at least 90% identity to SEQ ID NO: 1, 2 or 3), except
+Accordingly, Kodali et al teach all of the structure limitations of claim 1 (the same Brassica plant cell comprising a knockout mutation in two or more FAD2 gene copies, the knockout mutations comprising insertions or deletions within a sequence having at least 90% identity to SEQ ID NO: 1 or 3), and teach that oleic acid is increased and linolenic acid is decreased in the FAD2 mutants,

-are silent or do not explicitly teach that the oil produced from the plant cell has increased oleic acid content (by 25%) and decreased linolenic acid content (by 30%) as compared to oil produced from a corresponding wild type Brassica plant cell.
+do not teach that the 25% increased oleic acid content and 30% decreased linolenic acid content as compared to oil produced from a corresponding wild type Brassica plant cell.

 However, according to MPEP 2112 III, A REJECTION UNDER 35 U.S.C.
 102/103 CAN BE MADE WHEN THE PRIOR ART PRODUCT SEEMS TO BE IDENTICAL EXCEPT THAT THE PRIOR ART IS SILENT AS TO AN INHERENT CHARACTERISTIC.
 Where applicant claims a composition in terms of a function, property or characteristic and the composition of the prior art is the same as that of the claim but the function is not explicitly disclosed by the reference, the examiner may make a rejection under both 35 U.S.C.
 102 and 103, expressed as a 102/103 rejection.
 “There is nothing inconsistent in concurrent rejections for obviousness under 35 U.S.C.
 103 and for anticipation under 35 U.S.C.
 102.”
 In re Best, 562 F.2d 1252, 1255 n.4, 195 USPQ 430, 433 n.4 (CCPA 1977).
 This same rationale should also apply to product, apparatus, and process claims claimed in terms of function, property or characteristic.
 Therefore, a 35 U.S.C.
 102/103 rejection is appropriate for these types of claims as well as for composition claims.